pboling/pboling/README.md

    - Literally [breaks](https://github.com/github-community/community/discussions/16925#discussioncomment-3014438) regular markdown syntax of links in headings.
    - [English-only](https://github.com/github-community/community/discussions/16925#discussioncomment-3086634)
    - Incompatible with Semantic HTML (POSH) (by [abusing](https://github.com/github-community/community/discussions/16925#discussioncomment-2830438) the `blockquote` tag; this also raises issues of [accessibility](https://github.com/github-community/community/discussions/16925#discussioncomment-3095850))
+      - Note: Latest version has switched to a `<div>` treamtment, which is just as bad because now Markdown's `">"` with admonitions is no longer a blockquote, thus breaking Markdown.
+The number of bugs caused by this uncountable.
+A new bug is reported nearly daily on the thread.
    - Incompatible with existing [Markdown standards proposals](https://github.com/github-community/community/discussions/16925#discussioncomment-2791869)
    - Ignores the community-centered approach to [extending Markdown](https://github.com/github-community/community/discussions/16925#discussioncomment-3095850), which, ironically, [Github started](https://github.com/github-community/community/discussions/16925#discussioncomment-3101018)
    - [Contributes](https://github.com/github-community/community/discussions/16925#discussioncomment-2975948) to vendor [lock-in](https://github.com/github-community/community/discussions/16925#discussioncomment-2806570).